mattdeeds/rust-esp32-c3-devcontainer/README.md

 - When the container is done building you should see the configuration prompt for your new esp-idf project

 Now you'll have a fully setup dev environment for programming your ESP32-C3 board in rust

+## To-Do
+- Add USD device mounting so you can flash ESP32-C3 board from within the container environment